 - Free bike clinics, such as Commuting 101, Fix a Flat, and Basic Bike Repair, plus community rides from the Bike Gallery.
 Learn more here.

 - Walk + Bike - Oregon Safe Routes to Schools, including resources on how to participate in May's Walk+Bike Challenge Month.

 Encourage your friends, family, co-workers, and employees to join us in finding more enjoyable and healthy ways to get from here to there!
-Help us spread the word by sharing the 100 Mile Challenge flyer.
+Help us spread the word by sharing the 100 Mile Challenge linked below.

 For more information or questions, contact us by email or at 503-635-0291.

 The 100 Mile Challenge is an outreach program of the Lake Oswego Sustainability Advisory Board.

 Results from the 2013 and 2012 Challenges can be found in the memo prepared for the Sustainability Advisory Board, linked below.

 The 100 Mile Challenge trip tracking website, active transportation resources, and 2013 incentives were funded through the City's Energy Efficiency and Conservation Block Grant.